Tacoma, Washington: Crime

-At the federal level, Tacoma is part of three congressional districts.
-The western portion of the city is part of the 6th District, represented by Derek Kilmer.
-The eastern portion is in the 10th District, represented by Marilyn Strickland.
-Northeastern Tacoma is in the 9th District, represented by Adam Smith.
-All three are Democrats.
+Starting in 2020, during the pandemic, Tacoma's crime started to rise again.
+In 2022, the city of Tacoma had the highest number of murders in its recorded history, at 45 murders, which dropped to 34 in 2023.

 Economy

-Tacoma is the home of several international companies, including staffing company True Blue Inc. (formerly Labor Ready), lumber company Simpson, and the food companies Roman Meal and Brown and Haley.
+Tacoma is the home of several international companies, including staffing company True Blue Inc., lumber company Simpson, and the food companies Roman Meal and Brown and Haley.
 Frank C. Mars founded Mars, Incorporated, in 1911 in Tacoma.

 Beginning in the 1930s, the city became known for the "Tacoma Aroma", a distinctive, acrid odor produced by pulp and paper manufacturing on the industrial tide flats.
 In the late 1990s, Simpson Tacoma Kraft reduced total sulfur emissions by 90%.
 This largely eliminated the problem; where once the odor was ever-present, it is now only noticeable occasionally downtown, primarily when the wind is coming from the east.
 The mill produces pulpwood and linerboard products; previously owned by St. Regis Company, the mill was sold to RockTenn in 2014.
-The mill's name changed yet again in 2016 to WestRock.
+The mill's name changed yet again in 2016 to WestRock and closed on September 30, 2023.